dlarocque/algorithm-visualizer/README.md

 The method will then sort the array using one of the three sorting algorithms, (Bubble, Selection, Insertion).

-The goal is to have the program let the user decide which algorithm they would like to see be used to sort the array by clicking the respective button.
+I would like to add a menu where the user can select which sorting algorithm they would like to see be used to sort using JButtons.

+Stats to compare the sorting speeds would be a later addition.